MinnPost/minnpost-templates/app/templates/_README.md

 <%= projectDescription || '*Description goes here*' %>

+You can see this project in action at *published story link goes here*.

 *Unless otherwise noted, MinnPost projects on [Github](https://github.com/minnpost) are story-driven and meant for transparency sake and not focused on re-use.
 For a list of our more reusable projects, go to [code.minnpost.com](http://code.minnpost.com).*

 ## Data